|CONTESTANT CALLS + AUDIENCE INFORMATION

 The British version, just titled Deal or No Deal, takes more of a warehousey look to the show.
 Noel Edmonds hosts the UK version.
 This version has 22 boxes each held by a player.
 The person selected to try to win the money is chosen at random.
 The cash ranges from 1p to £250,000.
 The gameplay goes the same, except no models.
 It's all opened by the players.
 Also, as you may have picked up, there are no suitcases.
 This version goes even more different and lets people open boxes.
 After 5, 8, 11, 14, 17, and 20 boxes are opened, the banker makes an offer.
 In this version, the banker talks in a private phone conversation to the host and discloses what he will give away.
 Bank offers have been seen to go over £100,000.
 The £250,000, once it's given away, will be the biggest prize ever offered in daytime British game show history.
 This show also airs with one of the most intelligent game shows in game show history: Countdown.
 So you go from the master brain game, Countdown, and one of the dumbest game shows, but easily the most exciting, Deal or No Deal.
 Quite a mix for our British friends.

-Sorry for the small picture, but this is the only known picture for US Deal or No Deal.
-There were 2 versions.
+Let's use the retro picture.
+There are 2 versions.
 One was on ABC, which basically followed the rules of the Dutch version.
 The top prize for ABC was $2,500,000, which was one of the biggest top prizes in game show history.
 A clip of it can be seen here.
 Go to Multimedia and click the Deal or No Deal box.
 However, Super Millionaire was announced and Deal or No Deal was on the back of everyone's minds until NBC announced they picked it up.
 The NBC version has a chain from 1 cent to $1,000,000.
-The set was described to us as having a center stage for host Howie Mandel and the player, a stair case, the money monitor to the right of the staircase, and the bank on the opposite side of the staircase.
+The set has a center stage for host Howie Mandel and the player, a stair case, the money monitor to the right of the staircase, and the bank to the left of the staircase.
 26 cases are opened by different models.
 There are THREE former The Price is Right models.
 They are: Lisa Gleave (Suitcase 3), Kristal Marshall (Suitcase 5), and Claudia Jordan (Suitcase 9).
 Cases are eliminated just like the Dutch version with bank offers thrown in.
 The case values are dealt randomly also.
 No one, not even the producers know what is in each case.
 The bank offer is phoned in to Mr. Mandel as well.

 Deal or No Deal has had an incredible run, and you can see each version somewhere.
-The US version will be on December 19-22nd at 8PM ET-9PM ET on NBC.
-That leaves one episode unaired, and if I had to guess, it will be at some time.
+The US version will be on February 27th through the rest of the week, and then starting WEEKLY on that next Monday at 8PM ET on NBC.
 You can view the Dutch version Sundays at around 3:45PM ET at Talpa TV live or watch it in this link.
+We don't know when Miljoenenjacht will start back up, but we'll be sure to tell you when.
 We really can't see the British version, but you can read a live chatcast of it at a terrific British game show website: Bother's Bar.
 I encourage you to watch this show and support it.
 There are not many game shows more tense than this.
 Here are a few more pictures of the UK and British version.